awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

         1. Modify the file:

-           1. Replace `region-code` in the following command with the AWS Region that your cluster is in and then run the modified command to replace `us-west-2` in the file\.
+           1. In the following command, replace `region-code` with the AWS Region that your cluster is in and then run the modified command to replace `us-west-2` in the file with your AWS Region\.

               ```
               sed -i.bak -e 's|us-west-2|region-code|' aws-k8s-cni.yaml